 A simple definition of feedback is when one part of a system affects another part of that system that in turn affects the first part; in other words, a system output affects the input of the same system.
 This definition is consistent with systems biology, recognizing feedback as a control mechanism in complex systems.
 Negative feedbacks (Figure 2A) are self-dampening and stabilizing, and can buffer systems against change (29,30).
 In contrast, positive feedbacks are self-reinforcing and can be destabilizing (31) (Figure 2B).
-To model feedbacks, specific tools (equations) are required that relate the behavior over time of a system to the state of that same system in some way.
+To illustrate, modeling feedbacks as opposed to direct effects involves approaches such as equations that relate the behavior over time of a system to the state of that same system in some way.
 It is this self-dependent relationship that distinguishes models with dynamic feedbacks from models that include direct and indirect effects but do not relate these in feedbacks (Figure 2).